Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 Can I refuse a search?

 Yes.
-Police are typically allowed to search you during a lawful arrest, as long as the search is directly connected to the arrest.
-However, whether they can search your vehicle depends on probable cause, and phone searches typically require a warrant.
-However, DO NOT consent to a search if you want your lawyer to challenge a search later.
+Police are generally allowed to search your person after a lawful arrest (known as a search incident to arrest).
+However, whether they can search your vehicle depends on the existence of probable cause, and phone searches typically require a warrant.
+You should not consent to a search if you want your lawyer to challenge it later.

 How long can I be held in jail in Dallas County?

 It depends on the charge, bond eligibility, processing time, and whether there are holds or warrants.
-Many people are released within 24–48 hours, but some cases take longer.
+Many people are released within about 24 to 48 hours, but some cases take longer.

 Can I bond out before seeing a judge in Dallas County?